Service Agreements

 When you complete a service generated from an agreement:

-- The agreement's next due date advances by the interval
+- The agreement's next due date automatically advances by the interval

-- The agreement remains active for the next cycle
+- The agreement stays active and starts counting down to the next cycle

 Best Practices

-- Use descriptive names — "Quarterly PM - All Compressors" is clearer than "PM"
+- Use descriptive names — "Quarterly PM - All Compressors" tells the tech everything.
+"PM" tells them nothing.

-- Track what's covered — Use notes to list specific equipment or services included
+- Track what's covered — Use the notes field to list specific equipment or services included in the agreement.
+When the customer says "I thought that was covered," you'll have the answer ready.